-This creamy leek and potato dauphinoise is the perfect side dish for the upcoming festive period.
+This creamy vegan leek and potato dauphinoise is the perfect side dish for the upcoming festive period.
 Layers of potato, leek, creamy garlic sauce and cheese.
 Ultimate indulgence!

 It would make the perfect addition to a vegan thanksgiving or christmas feast.
 Also great any night of the week with vegan meat and green veg!

-If you’re wondering what dauphinoise is, it’s basically like a potato gratin.
-In this case, layers of thinly sliced potato and leeks baked in a creamy garlic sauce.
+In this case, layers of thinly sliced potato and leek baked in a creamy garlic sauce.
 Topped with melted bubbly vegan cheese.
 It’s rich, heavenly and addictive.
 You will all be going back for seconds, or thirds.

 I love the combination of leek and potato.
-They add an onion flavour to the dish and go all soft and silky when baked in the cream sauce.
+They add an onion flavour to the dish and go all soft and silky when baked in the creamy sauce.

 This dauphinoise is such a great addition to so many meals.
 Next time you want a potato dish that isn’t mash potato or roast potatoes, give this a try.

 The sauce is made up of vegan cream, plant milk, garlic and some seasoning.
 I added some rosemary to this recipe but you could use any herb you wanted.
 Sage or oregano would work nicely too.

 What you’ll need for leek and potato dauphinoise:

 - Potatoes (something starchy like king edward/yukon/maris piper)